elifesciences/api-client-php/README.md

 The `eLife\ApiSdk\ApiClient` namespace provides separate clients for each part of the eLife API.

 Each method on an API client represents an endpoint.

-The method arguments are the arguments that the endpoint accepts, though the first argument is *always* the version of the JSON response that you will accept.
+You can pass default headers to an API client, and/or to each API client method.
+You should provide an `Accept` header stating which versions you support.

 API clients always return instances of `GuzzleHttp\Promise\PromiseInterface`, which wrap instances of `eLife\ApiSdk\Result`, which in turn wrap the JSON response.